albertmas/GameEngines/README.md

 ## Subsystems
 - Engine Structure: Gameobjects with components like transform, mesh and material.
 - Mesh Binary Format : We have our own file format for loading assets.
-We have our importer and exporter.
+We have our importer and exporter with drag & drop.
 - GameObject Hierarchy & Inspector
-- Comopnent Camera: Camera movement using WASD  keys and right mouse.
+- Component Camera: Camera movement using WASD  keys and right mouse.
 Alt + left click to orbit.
 Frustum with camera culling.
 - In-Game Assets Folder
 - Mouse Picking: Pixel accurate mouse picking
 - Wwise Integration